Nutrition and Food Service Systems emphasis, Associate of Science

 General Education Courses

-CH 221: Four credits apply toward general education requirements; one credit applies toward program.
+CH 221Z: Four credits apply toward general education requirements; one credit applies toward program.

 COMM 111Z or COMM 218Z: Three credits apply toward general education requirements; one credit applies toward program.

-EC 201: Three credits apply toward general education requirements; one credit applies toward program.
+EC 201Z: Three credits apply toward general education requirements; one credit applies toward program.

-STAT 243Z: A math course approved for baccalaureate core AND ST 201 (OSU) or ST 351 (OSU) may be substituted.
+STAT 243Z: A math course approved for core education AND ST 201 (OSU) or ST 351 (OSU) may be substituted.